dipsomask/auth-servis/README.md

 ```

 ______________________________________________________
-- Make two files in any directory or clone Examples (change their with your configuration):
+- Make 2 files in any directory or clone Examples (change their with your configuration):
 ```
 config file for drogon settings (config.example.nossl.json - example) servis config file (servisCfg.example.json - example) (include database connecting configiration)